rootstrap/blog/content/Patterns for maintainable Rails applications. Part I - Ignacio Pérez.md

 As you may have noticed, we need to add more code because nested attributes did things for us that we now have to do manually.
 However, this code is encapsulated in its own object, so it still is preferable over having code in controllers or models.
 Basically, the form object must be initialized with the params we receive in our controller and we will map to our models attributes.
 We define then a save method which is in charge of triggering the model persistence logic.

-We also include some validations from ActiveModel, checking the presence of some attributes in the form.
+Like I previously mentioned, contextual validations should go in the form objects.
+Let's consider that for this form `phone` is a required attribute, while we have some other cases where it isn't.
+We need to add a presence check to this particular case, and the best place for it is this form object.
+In our database, however, phones are unique to each user so we keep the uniqueness validation in the model.

 All models can also be saved in a transaction, so it rollbacks in case any of the models created has an error.
 Additionally, we may add code that we want to execute after everything is created correctly, such as triggering a notification.

 The controller which uses the form object doesn’t change much.
 Here is how the form object could be used: